TeknooSoftware/paypal-express/docs/documentation.md

 *   The consumer object must implement the interface `UniAlteri\Paypal\Express\Entity\ConsumerInterface` to extract user's address and identity
 *   The order/purchase object must implement the interface `UniAlteri\Paypal\Express\Entity\PurchaseInterface` to extract amount of the invoice and its currency.

 This object must  also return URLs to use to redirect the consumer after Paypal operations.
+These URL can be differ for each purchase or checkout attempt.

 ###Process to checkout